JeffHeck/SchoolDataProject/pagesManual/SGPReport/report_sgp.md

 An example:

-If a school district has a mSGP of 70, that means that 50% of the students at that district have SGPs greater than 70% of their academic peers across the state.
+If a school district has an mSGP of 70, that means that 50% of the students at that district have SGPs greater than 70% of their academic peers across the state.

 In Washington State, while school districts have the SGP (Math and ELA) information for each student each fall when SBA results for the year are available from the OSPI, school districts have the option of sharing that SGP information with parents for their children.